 But the low price tag of $60 might surprise some people.
 Especially for a watch that lasts for a long time.

 These watches are perfect for any event.
 Ian and I went to our school’s homecoming dance with them on and looked stunning.

 And, I wore it for my famous 8 Hour Arm Workout video.

 Also, you can wear them just in general.
 Whenever I leave the house my watch is always on.
-And Adam wears his at work.
+And Carsten wears his at work.
 They’re not incredibly formal and can really be worn on any occasion.